conda/conda/docs/source/index.rst

 To demonstrate the ease of a typical conda workflow, we will create an Anaconda environment with a version of `NumPy <http://www.numpy.org>`_ different from the default version.

-First, we will check current version of NumPy in our system
+First, we will check our system's Numpy version

 .. code-block:: bash